Azure-Samples/digital-twins-samples-csharp/occupancy-quickstart/readme.md

 # Occupancy Sample

-Sample code to provision and read resources in a Digital Twins topology via management APIs.
-It also creates an example function that runs within the Digital Twins which computes motion from a sensor in a room in order to determine the occupancy.
+Sample code to provision and read resources in a Digital Twins topology via management apis.
+It also creates an exmaple function that runs within the Digital Twins which computes motion from a sensor in a room inorder to determine the occupancy.

 ## Building and Running